Information about SIP Trunking

 SIP trunks make it possible to dedicate a separate phone number to each employee and calls to this number to be forwarded to the recipient’s mobile phone, even if they are out of the office.
 SIP trunks are not physical wiring, so they can easily reach a phone number, regardless of the location.
 This also improves customer service, since employees will be able to respond from their mobiles and be online for urgent customer enquiries at all times.

 - Flexibility benefits

-SIP trunking is scalable to businesses, since more trunks can be easily added and removed if needed, with no operational impact on the business and a low cost.
-SIP trunks also combine data and voice connection to a single line, which eliminates the need of additional units for both types of connection.
+SIP trunking is scalable to businesses since more trunks can be easily added and removed if needed, with no operational impact on the business and a low cost.
+SIP trunks also combine data and voice connection to a single line, which eliminates the need for additional units for both types of connection.

-SIP trunks connect PBX systems to VoIP benefits and users can easily take advantage of all sophisticated VoIP features, such as conference calling, direct inward dialing, auto attendants, conference bridges and others.
+SIP trunks connect PBX systems to VoIP benefits and users can easily take advantage of all sophisticated VoIP features, such as conference calling, direct inward dialling, auto attendants, conference bridges and others.

 - Communication benefits

 The use of SIP trunking has the big potential to improve communication within the company and lead to a more professional customer service.
 The mobility of the technology guarantees that no customer inquiry will be left neglected and the feature-rich interface gives the opportunity for advanced communication options with customers, such as remote presentations and video calling.

 The market for SIP providers is full of offers and different service plans, but the decision on which one to choose should consider several important factors.

 SIP trunks run on a private and public domain and are subject to cyber attacks, which can lead to loss or misuse of sensitive business information.
 Business owners should look for SIP providers who emphasize on protecting their customer’s information.

 With more and more SIP suppliers on the market, prices go down, but it is still important to look for a service plan that offers the closest components to your business needs at a competitive price.